green-party-dublin-central/nh-web/site/content/post/register-to-vote-in-the-general-election.md

 ## How to I change my address if I'm already registered

-If you're already registered (regardless of whether you are registered in Dublin Central or elsewhere) and have changed address since you registered you [can apply to change your address](/docs/Change%20of%20Address%20(RFA3)%20-%20English.pdf).
+If you're already registered (regardless of whether you are registered in Dublin Central or elsewhere) and have changed address since you registered you [can apply to change your address](/docs/Change%20of%20Address%20(RFA3)%20-%20English.pdf) or fill out the above form and we will get the forms to you.

 ## How do I know if I am in Dublin Central?